iomodo/mattermost-plugin-suggestions/README.md

 ## Features
 * Implementation uses simple KNN method.
 Later on model could be changed and could be as complicated as it needs to be.
 * Number of posts is used as the user activity score per channel.
 This also could be changed for more complicated model.
-* Suggestions are pre-calculated.
-A job is spawned in OnActivete() method which calculates suggestions daily and save them in KVStore.
+* Suggestions are precalculated.
+A job is spawned in OnActivete() method which calculates suggestions daily and saves them in KVStore.
+* One can change precalculation period in the configuration.

 ## Installation
 > git clone https://github.com/iomodo/mattermost-plugin-suggestions.git